Stape

 import cookie restore tag

 5. Once you’ve finished the setup, open sGTM previews, Firebase, and console to make a test.
-In my case, I checked that cookies wp-demo.stape.io match stape.dev cookies, and corresponding records were created in Firestore.
+In my case, I checked that the cookies wp-demo.stape.io match stape.dev cookies, and corresponding records were created in Firestore.

 6. Do not forget to publish updates for both containers once you’ve done with the setup.